rhomobile/rhomobile-docs/docs/en/edge/api/signature.md

   end

   def signature_callback
-    # If status is not 'ok', the capture was cancelled
+    # If status is not 'ok', the capture was canceled
     if @params['status'] == 'ok'

       # By default, the output format is "image", so the imageUri parameter will contain the relative filename of an image